michalis0/Cloud-and-Advanced-Analytics/labs/week_1/README.md

 In this lab, TAs will demonstrate the following on the Google Console:
 * Google Cloud account setup
 * Exploring Google Cloud Console features, specifically Billing, Storage, Big Query, AI, Cloud Functions
 * Introduction to serverless backend with Cloud Functions
+* Deploying your first streamlit app in Google Cloud

 ### Pre-Lab Setup
 Please follow these steps to prepare for this week's lab:

 1. **Communication**:
-    - Join our workspace on [Slack](https://join.slack.com/t/cloud-and-analytics23/shared_invite/zt-1oh2n2asy-l70~dhXVmgy34cqgvRLheg).
+    - Join our workspace on [Slack]([https://join.slack.com/t/cloud-and-analytics23/shared_invite/zt-1oh2n2asy-l70~dhXVmgy34cqgvRLheg](https://join.slack.com/t/cloudadvanced-kyj1491/shared_invite/zt-2carw20n5-u6bD1CC1mHRq4vI~RRR6_Q)).
 This will serve as our primary mode of communication.
 2. **Google Cloud Setup**:
     - Create a Google account with your academic email address (if you do not already have one) on [Google Cloud](https://cloud.google.com).
 This needs to be a Google account.
     - Please do NOT activate your free $300 trial on Google Cloud yet.
 We will utilize this for a project later in the course.
 Instead, we'll start with a voucher.
 3. **Voucher Redemption**:
     - Redeem the student voucher code we provided, using your .unil or .epfl account.
 See instructions in Moodle.
-    - Verify that the $50 voucher code has been applied to your account by checking the [billing tab](https://console.cloud.google.com/billing/01B32E-AE678C-E613F9?organizationId=0).
+    - Verify that the $50 voucher code has been applied to your account by checking the billing tab on your Google Cloud Profile.
     - Important note: For the Google Cloud account, the student code will give you a free $50 credit.
 Once you've exhausted this, you'll need to enter your credit card information (you won't be charged).
 This simply verifies that you are not a bot.
 At this point, you'll receive a free $300 credit valid for 3 months.
 More details are available [here](https://edu.google.com/programs/students/?modal_active=none).

 Make sure to create your account by the end of this week.
 Thereafter, familiarize yourself with various Google Cloud features.